amamenko/GlowLabs/README.md

 <br />

-This is a MERN (MongoDB, Express, React, Node.js) stack application that uses Redux for state management.
+This is a MERN (MongoDB, Express, React, Node.js) stack application that uses [Redux](https://github.com/reduxjs/redux) for state management and [Apollo Client](https://www.npmjs.com/package/apollo-boost) to fetch data from a MongoDB database via [GraphQL](https://graphql.org/).
 It has some of the following features:

 <strong>Responsive design and performance optimizations by means of:</strong>
 * SVG compression using [SVGOMG](https://jakearchibald.github.io/svgomg/), static site image compression using [Squoosh](https://squoosh.app/), and user-uploaded image compression using [browser-image-compression](https://www.npmjs.com/package/browser-image-compression) and [LZString](https://github.com/pieroxy/lz-string)).